Skip to content

 Risk Model Flexibility

-Can you customize risk scoring based on your business context?
-Does it factor in asset criticality, exploit availability, and runtime exposure?
-Cycode's Risk Intelligence Graph and OX Security's VibeSec offer advanced risk correlation.
+A critical vuln in your payment service is not the same as one in an internal docs site.
+Make sure you can customize risk scoring based on asset criticality, exploit availability, and runtime exposure.
+Cycode's Risk Intelligence Graph and OX Security's VibeSec are strong here.

 3